nanoboot/color-shapes-archive/README.md

  * Save Page WE (Firefox add-on)
  * SimpleScreenRecorder
  * Easy Youtube Video Downloader
- * Web Archvie (Firefox add-on)
+ * Web Archive (Firefox add-on)

-## How to convert single HTML file to WARC
+## How to

-warcit http://www.iana.org/ ./www.iana.org/
+ * How to create WARC files?
+Install PyWB.
+Install Redis and run redis-server.wb-manager init lines-{website number}

-## How to create WARC files
+ * How to convert single HTML file to WARC? warcit http://www.iana.org/ ./www.iana.org/

- * Install PyWB
+ * How to merge WARC files into one? cat *.warc.gz > tmp&&mv tmp tmp.warc.gz
- * Install Redis and run redis-server
+ * How to clear Redis? redis-cli FLUSHALL
- * ...
-(TODO)
+ * Where to view WARC file? https://replayweb.page